 No emergency fund or savings

 Many 20-somethings don’t view saving money as a priority.
-This age group is generally still finding its way in the workforce and learning about the costs of living away from their parents.
+This age group is generally still finding its way in the workforce and learning about the costs of living.
 They don’t usually have a lot of disposable income to put away after basic living expenses, and any extra often goes toward socialising.
-But this is the perfect time of life to get into the habit of putting a little bit of each pay cheque aside for emergencies.
+But this is the time to get into the habit of putting aside part of each pay for emergencies.

 Not creating (or sticking to) a budget

 The first rule of money management is to know exactly how much you’re spending, and what you’re spending it on.
 Young people can sometimes have a blasé approach to budgeting and a “let tomorrow take care of itself” attitude.
 It’s not difficult to keep track of all your expenditures, however, and by doing so you’ll be able to work out which areas you may be able to save in.
+When shopping, simple tricks like taking advantage of discount codes or sale items can help save you hundreds, if not thousands in the long term.
 Sticking to a budget takes discipline, but it’s a fine way to start expanding your disposable income.
 Spending less is often easier than earning more.

 Spending more than you earn

-Just because the rest of the world seems bent on overusing credit cards for major purchases like holidays or cars, doesn’t mean you have to board the debt train as well.
+The rest of the world may seem bent on overusing credit cards for major purchases like holidays or cars.
+But that doesn’t mean you have to board the debt train as well.
 Credit card debt in Australia currently totals around $50 billion1 – a staggering amount.
-Using your credit card isn’t a problem in itself – it’s when you can’t pay the bills promptly that a debt spiral can kick into gear.
-Bottom line: if you can’t pay your credit card bill in full the same day it arrives in the mail (or at least by the end of the month), you shouldn’t have made those purchases.
+Using your credit card isn’t a problem – it’s when you can’t pay the bills promptly that a debt spiral can happen.
+If you can’t pay your credit card bill in full the same day it arrives in the mail (or at least by the end of the month), you shouldn’t have made those purchases.

 In your 30s